-At Double Eagle, we frequently get calls for 'emergency' cabling work because, as obvious and important as it should be, the low-voltage voice and data network cabling sometimes gets lost among the myriad of other concerns during any remodeling or relocation project.
+We often get calls for emergency cabling work because, as evident as it is and as important as it should be, the low-voltage voice and data network cabling sometimes gets lost among the myriad of other concerns during any remodeling or relocation project.

-While you may not (yet) be under the pressure of an imminent company move, take some time to jot down a few notes from your last company 'dislocation.'
-Gather ideas from others in your office who've been through the experience.
+While you’re not (yet) under the pressure of an imminent company move, take some time to jot down a few notes from your last company ‘dislocation.’
+Gather ideas from others in your office who’ve been through the experience.
 Their comments can be invaluable!
 Give yourself lots of time.

 It’s far better to plan the structured network cabling for a company move or remodeling project many weeks in advance rather than to suffer through the panic (and mistakes) of playing last-minute catch-up.

-* The architect incorporates all of your input into the drawings from which the General Contractor (GC,) through his Electrician, places all of the wall boxes, floor boxes, conduit, ‘rings and strings,’ blocking in the walls for TVs, and other support structures needed for the low-voltage cabling.
+The architect incorporates all of your input into the drawings from which the General Contractor (the GC,) through his Electrician, places all of the wall boxes, floor boxes, conduit, ‘rings and strings,’ blocking in the walls for TVs, and other support structures needed for the low-voltage cabling.

 Then your network cabling installation company will run all of the copper and fiber optic cables, complete all of the terminations and conduct the appropriate standard continuity testing or certified network cable testing to create your complete end-to-end voice and / or data networks.

-If you are the IT person, you already know what's needed to support your voice and data networks in your new location.
+If you are an IT person, you already know what’s needed to support your voice and data networks in your new location.

 However, if you don’t have much IT experience, here is a checklist of some key factors to consider, from the low-voltage network cabling point of view: